 Your sole objective in writing a resume is to pique the reader’s interest so that you get an interview.
 Shift the focus away from telling the employer everything about yourself.
 Instead, focus on things that will make them believe you can help their company.

 Avoid simply listing your duties in each role.
-Refer to achievements others wouldn’t be able to put on their resume.
+Instead, refer to achievements that other candidates wouldn’t be able to put on their resume.
 Differentiate yourself from the crowd.

 The resume format in Canada must contain (in this order):

 1. Contact information